-A site visitor writes:
+With that in mind, a site visitor writes:

 You and your coworkers are correct.
 Not that it wastes space rather that a physical address does not apply to electronic mail.
 And, yes, it will look strange.

-Emails go to Email Addresses — Not Physical Addresses
+Email Addresses are Not Physical Addresses

 No Need for an Address Block

-Including an address block where one is not needed can cause the impression that we are not tech savvy.
-Although all business communications need to be be approached with a professional tone, some criteria simply does not apply to email as they would for offline business letterhead.
+Including an address block where one is not needed can cause the impression that we are not tech-savvy.
+Although all business communications need to be approached with a professional tone, some criteria do not apply to email as they would for offline business letterhead.